matthewjenifer/matthewjenifer.github.io/_posts/2025-06-26-my-sixth-post.md

 </div>

 <p> Before it was even fully deployed, someone on Reddit offered to pay for this solution, but I'd already planned for it to be free.
 (Tbh it double as a lead generator as is, but even if I don’t get a sale from it, there's a tip jar link if anyone thinks this deserves coffee.)
-I just know I wanted to solve a problem: not by waiting for the solution to show up, but by giving myself permission to show up—and the freedom to tinker until something works.</p>
+I just know I wanted to solve a problem: not wait for the solution to show up, but by give myself permission to show up—and freedom to tinker until something works.</p>

 <br>